History of Piracy in Timeline

 Piracy

-Piracy is robbery or violence at sea, typically targeting ships or coastal areas to steal cargo, valuables, or take hostages.
-Pirates use ships to conduct these acts.
-It dates back to the 14th century BC with the Sea Peoples, who raided ships in the Aegean and Mediterranean.
-Narrow shipping channels provide opportunities for piracy.
+Piracy is robbery or criminal violence at sea, typically targeting ships or coastal areas to steal cargo, valuables, or take hostages.
+Pirates use pirate ships to conduct these acts.
+Piracy dates back to the 14th century BC with the Sea Peoples.
+Narrow shipping channels have historically provided opportunities for piracy, privateering, and commerce raiding.

 By 1909 the penalty for piracy was life imprisonment.